 - Infants should sleep in the parents’ room, close to the parents’ bed, ideally for the first year of life, but at least for the first 6 months.
 There is evidence that sleeping in the parents’ room but on a separate surface decreases the risk of SIDS by as much as 50%.

 - Bedsharing and co-sleeping should be avoided.
-Sometime’s the baby and mom will fall asleep if mom nurses in the bed.
+Sometimes the baby and mom will fall asleep if mom nurses in the bed.
 In that case, baby should be returned to their bed as soon as a parent wakes up and notices.
-However, there are certain circumstances which substantially increase the risk of SIDS and should be avoided at all cost:
+However, there are certain circumstances that substantially increase the risk of SIDS and should be avoided at all costs:

 - The baby is younger than 4 months.

 - The baby was born preterm and/or with low birth weight.

 - Anyone in the bed is a current smoker.